montytorr/getwarm/starter-kit/README.md

-# Your React Website thak's to WARM
+# Your React Website thank's to WARM

+Run the command line : make warm to begin your experience!